Developing a Cloud Function

 Your first function

-Let’s create a function that lets us greet either the world or a specific person if we want.
+Let’s test out a function that lets us greet either a person or someone else specifically, if we want.

 It is mandatory to add the @FunctionContext.expose